 Cornell Research Serves the Region and Beyond: Small Business Development (SBD) brings together the research, the entrepreneurs, the companies, and the products.
 These nanotechnology, biotechnology, high-tech materials, innovative agriculture, and other small businesses help secure the region’s prosperity.

-- › are founded within the region by Cornell faculty, staff, students, or alumni
+- › they were founded by Cornell faculty, staff, students, and alumni

-- › use Cornell’s expertise and research facilities, which are beneficial to their success.
+- › their proximity to Cornell’s resources is beneficial to their success.

 With the $985.5 million (FY 2017) in research expenditures and an array of spin-off companies, translating research and technology into products, services, and jobs, Cornell research serves the region, New York State, and the nation.